SergiyGrimoldi/AutoSortingSystem/README.md

 ## Note

-This program does not replace files if these already exists in subdirectory named as extension of files found If you wont this feature [Contact Me](mailto:grimo.sergiy@icloud.com)
+This program does not replace files if these already exists in subdirectory named as extension of files found.

+If you wont this feature [Contact Me](mailto:grimo.sergiy@icloud.com)